 A lifelong resident of Bucks County, Mr. Maloney graduated from George School, located in Newtown, PA, in 1973.
 In 1977, he received a Bachelor’s Degree in Latin from Dickinson College with honors.
 He received his J.D. from Temple University in 1981 with honors and was a member of Temple Law Quarterly.
 He served as a law clerk for the Honorable Edward G. Biester, Jr. of the Bucks County Court of Common Pleas from 1981 to 1982 and as an Assistant District Attorney for the Bucks County District Attorney’s Office from 1982 to 1985 before joining the firm.

-Mr. Maloney is an active member of the Trevose Trotters Hunting Club and the Nockamixon Sail Club.
-He belongs to the Doylestown Presbyterian Church where, among other service, he taught Church School for Middle School the High School class for 10 years.
+Mr. Maloney is an active member of the Trevose Trotters Hunting Club where he successfully avoids hunting.
+He belongs to the Doylestown Presbyterian Church where, among other service, he taught Church School for Middle School and High School classes for 10 years.
 Mr. Maloney is an avid sailor and sails old boats, repairs them frequently and fishes from them and from his kayak whenever possible.

 Areas of Practice

 - U.S. District Court Eastern District of Pennsylvania, 1981